Feed-Forward Optimization With Delayed Feedback for Neural Network Training

+We propose an alternative approach to train neural networks by approximating $\delta h_i$ while remaining weight-transport- and update-locking-free. \emph{\fancynamehighlighted{} (\fancyabrv{})} approximates the gradient $\delta h_i$ using fixed feedback weights $B_i$ and delayed error information $e^{t-1}$ as

-Prior work~\cite{lillicrap_random_2016, nokland_direct_2016, frenkel_learning_2021} has shown that neural networks can be trained using fixed random feedback paths.
-We therefore replace the layer-wise propagation of gradients (blue) in \Cref{eq:gradient_hi_alt} with a fixed feedback weight matrix $B_i$ to directly pass the error signal to layer $i$ in \Cref{eq:ffo}.
-All gradient information other than the error signal, e.g., the forward weights and the derivatives of the activation functions for all downstream layers, is encoded in this feedback weight matrix.
-The forward weights $W_j$ are thus no longer required to approximate the gradient $\delta^\text{\fancyabrv{}} h_i$, making \fancyabrv{} defacto weight transport free.
+We utilize fixed random feedback paths~\citep{lillicrap_random_2016,nokland_direct_2016,frenkel_learning_2021} and replace the layer-wise backpropagation of gradients with a fixed feedback weight matrix $B_i$ to directly pass the error signal to layer $i$.
+These weights are randomly initialized and do not change during training.
+The forward weights $W_i$ are thus no longer required to approximate the gradient $\delta^\text{\fancyabrv{}} h_i$, making \fancyabrv{} weight-transport-free.